cultab/st/README.md

     No weird gaps around st
 * Undercurl:
     Support for undercurl control character extension
+* Dynamic Cursor Color:
+    Cursor color is swapped with the color of character you're currently on (much like alacritty).
 - Some drop in """headers""" for colorschemes